 Here is how it all began on MTV:

 Those VJ’s — Mark Goodman, Alan Hunter, Martha Quinn, J.J.
 Jackson, and Nina Blackwood — looked so young!
-Well then again we all were so young!
+We all were so young back then!

 The very first video they played on MTV was “Video Killed the Radio Star” by The Buggles.
 They were a new wave band out from England.
 The band was started in 1977 with singer and bassist Trevor Horn and keyboardist Geoffrey Downes.
 The two went on to join the band Yes until it was disbanded in 1980.
 After that time, The Buggles recorded another album before Downes left the group to help form the band Asia.